MrRadix/sol_project/README.md

     * Client
     * Cashier
 5. Opens a thread for director
-6. For each cashier there is a FIFO queue where clients waits for their turn and a FIFO queue where clients put products
+6. For each cashier there is a FIFO queue where clients waits for their turn
     * client pushes the read side of a pipe without name on a FIFO queue and waits for his turn doing a read on the pipe
     * cashier owner of that pipe pops a pipe and writes a message
         * "next" client wake up and start passing products